Rescuers work to clear China blast site of chemicals before rain falls

 It was not clear from media reports how many people were evacuated, but the order came as a fire broke out again that day at the blast site, a warehouse specially designed to store dangerous chemicals, according to Xinhua.

 Some 6,300 people have been displaced by the blasts.
-Shockwaves were felt by residents in apartment blocks kilometers away in the city of 15 million people.
+Shockwaves were felt by residents in apartment blocks kilometres away in the city of 15 million people.

 China's top prosecutor, the Supreme People's Procuratorate, opened an investigation into the warehouse explosions, Xinhua reported, and "will look into possible illegal acts, such as abuse of power or dereliction of duty and deal with those acts which may constitute crimes".